godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 Using ``TEXTURE`` built-in
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you want to adjust a color in a sprite you cannot just adjust the color from the texture manually like in the code below.
+When you want to adjust a color in a Sprite you cannot just adjust the color from the texture manually like in the code below.

 .. code-block:: glsl